 If you would like to discuss the content of the online safety section of our website, then please contact our Designated Safeguarding Lead, Mrs Murphy, or by calling main reception.

-Below are resources that parents and carers can look at to ensure that children are safer online.
+Below are resources that parents and carers can look at to ensure that children are safer online, each header is a link to the related website.
 These resources highlight some of the latest app and site that children use, and have helpful information about privacy and safety settings.
 Remember, it is difficult to ensure that children are kept safe online, if those responsible for their safety don’t understand the potential risks.

 If you have concerns about online grooming or exploitation, report to CEOP immediately.